-Figure 2.5 shows the resulting power spectra for $\delta_c$ , $\delta_b$ , $\delta_T$ , and $\delta{T\gamma}$ at four different redshifts.
+Figure 2.6 shows the resulting power spectra for $\delta_c$ , $\delta_b$ , $\delta_T$ , and $\delta{T\gamma}$ at four different redshifts.
 Note how the photon perturbations are strongly suppressed on small scales (below the sound horizon) thanks to their large pressure.
 Near recombination, the baryonic perturbations are also suppressed on these scales, especially in the temperature.
 After recombination, the baryons fall into the dark matter potential wells, with their perturbations rapidly growing, and temperature fluctuations also grow quickly thanks largely to the variations in the adiabatic cooling rate.
 The turnover at very small scales in the baryonic power spectrum is due to the finite pressure of the gas.
-The baryon acoustic oscillations are also visible near $k \sim 0.01 \ {\rm Mpc}^{-1}$ .
+The baryon acoustic oscillations are also visible near $k \sim 0.01$ Mpc-1.

-Figure 2.5 Power spectra for density and temperature fluctuations versus comoving wavenumber at four different redshifts.
+Figure 2.6 Power spectra for density and temperature fluctuations versus comoving wavenumber at four different redshifts.
 The curves show the CDM density (solid), baryon density (dotted), baryon temperature (short-dashed) and photon temperature (long-dashed).
 These curves do not include the relative streaming of the baryons and cold dark matter.
-Figure credit: S. Naoz & R. Barkana, MNRAS, 362, 1047 (2005).
+Figure credit: Naoz, S. & Barkana, R., Mon.
+Not.
+R. Astron.
+Soc., 362, 1047 (2005).
+Copyright 2005 by the Royal Astronomical Society.